DevFabrizio/Fabrizio-Project-Two/README.md

 ### Deployment steps
 ## Development
 ### Website Maintenance and Updates
+This website was created with massive future features and update potential.
+In order to make the task of updating this code easier I used a good amount of comments on all files and divided the various sections and functionalities of the website in defined blocks of code.
+This will allow the next developer to find parts of the code that they want to update fairly easily.
+The comments also allow for an easier job when updates for the different browser requirements would mandate a formatting of some part of this project
 ## Credit
 The icons in this website have been taken from [Font Awesome](https://fontawesome.com/)